 From the moment the referendum was over however, I stated that we should recognise the concerns of all those who voted Remain and who have concerns about leaving.

 When the Prime Minister produced her deal I thought it was a reasonable compromise.
 It took Britain out of the EU but kept us in the Customs Union for at least 2 years, possibly longer if no trade deal had by then been agreed.
-If offered stability to businesses who would see no change in their trading arrangements and reassurances to those who worried that leaving the EU would impact on our way of life.
+It offered stability to businesses who would see no change in their trading arrangements and reassurances to those who worried that leaving the EU would impact on our way of life.
 I made the argument for the deal on several occasions.
 At no time was I put under any pressure whatsoever from the Government or the Whips Office to support this deal.
-In fact two out of the three whips I have had since it was produced resigned because they were less enthusiastic about it than I was!
+In fact two out of the four whips I have had since it was produced resigned because they were less enthusiastic about it than I was!

 Unfortunately, this compromise arrangement appears to have very little support in or out of Parliament.
 Those who voted leave tell me that they want want to be completely out of the EU by the end of March and those who support the EU tell me that they will not support leaving under any circumstances.

 I believe that the Government are going to seek further views on a way forward over the next few weeks.
 I wish the Ministers luck but I cannot see how there would be a consensus for any compromise deal following the historic rejection of the last one.